 Adaptations are not suitable for every type of car, so it’s important to consider the adaptations you need before you choose your car.

-The Forum of Mobility Centres has 17 independent assessment centres across the UK.
+Driving Mobility (formerly the Forum of Mobility Centres) has 17 independent assessment centres across the UK.
 They will be able to make suggestions on driving adaptations, seating options and products to help with getting in and out of vehicles.

 You can also discuss your needs with an adaptation installer.
 Adaptation installers offer different types of adaptations and will also be able to recommend which car models may be suitable for installing your chosen adaptation.
 Remember, it’s best to find out if you need an adaptation before you make a final decision on which car to choose.

 The table below could also be a starting point to help you see which adaptations may be suitable for you.